skipoleschris/wordle-utils/README.md

 Finally, the solution sorts these words based on the probabilities of each letter occurring at that position in the wider first set of words.

+The words are then listed in descending order of probability.